AnneGilles/plone.app.mosaic/docs/getting-started.rst

         ...  _screenshots/mosaic-page-saved.png
         ...  css=html

-Note that this costum layout is saved for the current content element.
+Note that this custom layout is saved for the current content element.
 The *Layout* dropdown now has the button *Save* instead of *Customize*.
 With this you could save the layout for the whole site and make it available for other content elements.
 You can find more information about this in the sectionXXX.